ismnoiet/laravel-alpha-widget/README.md

 #### Practical Example

-An good example, would be fetching the 5 recently registered users.
+A good example, would be fetching the 5 recently registered users.
 ```php
 <?php namespace App\Widgets;